jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It's not hard to imagine our ancestors—with mostly modern bodies and brains—sitting around campfires after a day's work.
 With wonderfully perceptive eyes and budding storytelling, they fashioned characters and events to explain the game they sensed they were playing.
 Just looking up at the Milky Way must have been the most awesome experience.
 With a virtual blank slate, persons imagined (or realized depending on the reader's beliefs) that beings, titans, and gods held the strings on the people playing at life down on Earth.

 Before the Cognitive Revolution we were physically modern humans, after it we behaved like modern humans.
 A modern person would be relatively happy here.
-Ecologist Gordon H. Orians researched that our current love of a house on a lake, with the mountains behind us and a grassland in front, is from our memories of living in East Africa during this time period.
+Ecologist Gordon H. Orians research suggests that our current love of a house on a lake, with the mountains behind us and a grassland in front, is from our evolving in East Africa during this time period.

 Yet, the relative safety, abundant resources, and pleasant weather were soon to be a happy memory.